2019 Spring Bluebird Festival

-The Michigan Bluebird Society is very pleased to announce the 13th Annual Spring Bluebird Festival.
-This is a day of fun and education with the focus on Eastern Bluebirds and other cavity nesting birds in the state of Michigan.
+The Michigan Bluebird Society is very pleased to announce the 14th Annual Spring Bluebird Festival.
+This is a day of fun and education with the focus on Eastern Bluebirds and other cavity-nesting birds in the state of Michigan.
 This event is geared toward any individual, family or group who is interested in learning how to use nest boxes, feeders, plantings and land management to encourage nesting birds such as Bluebirds.
 Some of the advantages of attending this informative, fun filled day are:

-• Speakers on a variety of topics related to Bluebirds, birds, and nature
+• Great program schedule - topics include Bluebirds, birds, and nature

-• A Bluebird Expert Panel Discussion - where you can ask and get answers to your most preplexing Bluebird questions
+• A Bluebird Expert Panel Discussion - Get all of your Bluebird questions answred!

 • Educational exhibits on Bluebirds and other native birds